Anti-Mullerian Hormone Test (AMH) - Females

 What is the Anti-Mullerian Hormone?

-AMH is made by the human body during pregnancy and throughout the entire adult life.
-If the unborn baby has boy genes, a lot of AMH is made alongside a lot of male hormones such as testosterone, etc. If the unborn baby has girl genes, less AMH is made.
+The human body produces AMH during pregnancy and for the rest of one's adult life.
+If the unborn baby has boy genes, a lot of AMH is made alongside a lot of male hormones, such as testosterone, etc. If the unborn baby has girl genes, less AMH is made.

 However, if the baby is a girl, the production of AMH is drastically increased at puberty.
 It continues throughout a woman's entire life until she hits menopause.
 The levels of AMH in a woman who can conceive are related to her fertility and the production of eggs.

-If a woman has low levels of AMH after puberty, this can be caused by a variety of factors.
+There are many potential causes of a woman to have low levels of AMH after puberty.
 It's important to do an AMH test to gauge the general fertility of a woman, especially if she is willing to conceive in the near future.

 The Anti-Mullerian Hormone and Ovarian Reserve

-For example, AMH is made by the small follicles inside a woman's ovary.
+For instance, the tiny follicles inside a woman's ovary produce AMH, also known as anti-mullerian hormone.
 If a woman has numerous small follicles, the blood levels of AMH are high.
-Once these small follicles start to grow and become bigger, they release little to no AMH, and the blood levels of this hormone drop significantly.
+Once these small follicles start to grow and become bigger, they release little to no AMH, and the blood levels of this hormone drop significantly, indicating a decrease in the egg supply.
+This is why AMH production is highest in preantral and small antral stages of development, specifically in the ovarian follicles of the womb, making it a crucial factor in determining ovarian reserve.
+Experts also say that inhibin B, an important biomarker of Turner syndrome, and antimullerian hormone should be regularly checked in order to make assumptions about the state of the ovary.

 It's important to note that high levels of AMH aren't necessarily a good thing.
 Too much AMH is usually linked with polycystic ovary syndrome.
 This means that the woman has too many small follicles that produce AMH.
 This hormone should be in an optimal quantity.